 That means learning it all.
 He took acting and stagecraft classes and worked in the costume shop.
 He observed directors in rehearsals and performed in the annual Queer Monologues.

-“In my first acting class, during one assignment, Bill (William Finlay, department chair) told me, ‘You have a good eye for directing.’
+“In my first acting class, during one assignment, the department chair told me, ‘You have a good eye for directing.’
 That was very exciting.
 He recognizes that directing lets me explore aspects of myself in a different way.”

 Sophomore year, Angel was stage manager for the Theater Department’s spring production of Henrik Ibsen’s classic, “The Enemy of the People.”